trinatheodore/WebScraping/README.md

 # WebScraping
 This is a web scraping project using rvest in R programming.
-This project has collected data for web scraping most wished for fantasy books from the ecommerce company Amazon.
+The data has been collected for web scraping from the most wished for fantasy books in the ecommerce company Amazon.